-Mount an ISO at the mkdir /mnt/isocd Create directory for the mount point Service Console mount -o loop -t iso9660 -r /vmimges/esx2.1.iso -o loop means mount the device as a block device /mnt/isocd -t iso9660 means its using the iso file system (as opposed to say Joliet) -r means to mount read-only Copy a file cp /vmimges/w2k3.iso /vmfs/local Becareful with the use of wildcards if you try to copy every file with . as you would with DOS/Windows - this would misout files that DID NOT have extension.
+Mount an ISO at the mkdir /mnt/isocd Create directory for the mount point Service Console mount -o loop -t iso9660 -r /vmimges/esx2.1.iso -o loop means mount the device as a block device /mnt/isocd -t iso9660 means its using the iso file system (as opposed to say , , Joliet) -r means to mount read-only Copy a file cp /vmimges/w2k3.iso /vmfs/local Becareful with the use of wildcards if you try to copy every file with . as you would with DOS/Windows - this would misout files that DID NOT have extension.
 So w2k3.iso would be copied but w2k3 would not Securely copy a file scp /vmimages/w2kadvsrv-sp4.iso This uses secure copy.
 You will prompted with some security from one ESX server root@esxinstructor2.education.vmw:/vmimages/ warnings on the first copy for the first time.
 You will have manually to another type the password of the remote machine Renaming a file/folder mv w2k3.iso cdw2k3.iso Move because effectively, any rename is move procedure.
-As can be seen in the MUI Find a file whereis vmsnap.pl If you know the name of a file but can't remember where it is stored the whereis command is dead easy to use Find a file find / -iname '.conf' Find is much more powerful but can take longer based on your search criteria.
-Search here begins at the root / and is case- insensitive search by using -iname and '.conf' would find every conf file - note ' ' are required - these are 'single quotes' not "double-quotes" Find a file which find /usr/lib/vmware-mui -iname '.html' -exec grep -il This invokes the find command with the exec switch which allows contains a piece of 'Download VMware Remote Console' {} \; you to execute a program based on the find results.
+As can be seen in the MUI Find a file find / -iname '.conf' Search here begins at the root / and is case-insensitive search by using -iname and '.conf' would find every conf file - note ' ' are required - these are 'single quotes' not "double-quotes" Find a file which find /usr/lib/vmware-mui -iname '.html' -exec grep -il This invokes the find command with the exec switch which allows contains a piece of 'Download VMware Remote Console' {} \; you to execute a program based on the find results.
 Here we are text search every html file which exists in the MUI web directories.
 Executing a grep on each file searching for the words 'Download VMware Remote Console".
 The -i stops case-sensitivity, and -l causes the file name to printed to the service console session.
-The {} is a variable holder for the search string in single quotes.
-The \ and ; are "end of expression" and "end of command" marker Find new files find / -mount -mtime -1 -print / is the search point, -mount volumes mounted, -mtime is the duration and -print is the format for output to the screen Find files of N size find / -mount -size +10240k This would find files off / taking up more than 10MG Compress a single file gzip instructor1.dsk -best Works best with single files such a DSK file
+The $\{\}$ is a variable holder for the search string in single quotes.
+The $\setminus$ and ; are "end of expression" and "end of command" marker Find new files find / -mount -mtime -1 -print / is the search point, -mount volumes mounted, -mtime is the duration and -print is the format for output to the screen Find files of N size Find / -mount -size +10240k This would find files off / taking up more than 10MG Compress a single file gzip instructor1.dsk -best Works best with single files such a DSK file Caution, automatically deletes original and adds a gz extension to the file name Uncompress a single gunzip instructor1.dsk.gz As above but in reverse! file

-Caution, automatically deletes original and adds a gz extension to the file name
+Compress Multiple files tar -czvf /backup/allfiles.tgz /vmimages This would backup all the files in the vmimages directory to a backup folder (c - create, z - compress, v- verbosely listed files being tar'd, use a file)

-Uncompress a single file gunzip instructor1.dsk.gz As above but in reverse!
-There is also a utility called bzip2 and bunzip2 which use newer algorithms which offer better compression ratios and better performance Compress Multiple files tar -czvf /backup/allfiles.tgz /vmimages This would backup all the files in the vmimages directory to a backup folder (c - create, z - compress, v- verbosely listed files being tar'd, use a file) Uncompress Multiple files tar -xzvf /backup/allfiles.tgz /vmimages This would restore all the files in the vmimages directory to a backup (x - Extract, z - uncompress, v- verbosely listed files being tar'd, use a file)folder Change Ownership chown lavericm:lavericm instructor1.dsk Change the Owner of instructor1.dsk to be lavericm, also changes user group to be lavericm as well Change Group Membership chgrp lavericm instructor1.dsk Change the Group rights to be the User Group, in this case lavericm Make a disk template from a existing dsk file vmkfstools -i /vmimages/w2ksp4-sysprep.vmdk /vmfs/local/instructor1.dsk Can only be done by root.
+Uncompress Multiple files tar -xzvf /backup/allfiles.tgz /vmimages This would restore all the files in the vmimages directory to a backup (x - Extract, z - uncompress, v- verbosely listed files being tar'd, use a file)folder Change Ownership chown lavericm:lavericm instructor1.dsk Change the Owner of instructor1.dsk to be lavericm, also changes user group to be lavericm as well Change Group Membership chgrp lavericm instructor1.dsk Change the Group rights to be the User Group, in this case lavericm Make a disk template from a existing dsk file vmkfstools -i /vmimages/w2ksp4-sysprep.vmdk /vmfs/local/instructor1.dsk Can only be done by root.
 As your effectively creating a file, you will need to change ownership (not permissions) to allow a VM Admin rights.
 Notice how the source and destination are the "wrong" way round.